Soakaways Membranes and Permeable Paving

 RAINSMART SOAKAWAY SYSTEMS

 Rainsmart Soakaway systems are an innovative, superbly engineered range of products used in the collection and controlled discharge of stormwater.
-With a team led by professionals from the civil engineering and environmental fields, Rainsmart have developed a range of long-lasting, robust and eco-friendly products that provide ground-breaking solutions to the rainwater management problems presented by urban developments.
+With a team led by professionals from the civil engineering and environmental fields, Rainsmart has developed a range of long-lasting, robust and eco-friendly products that provide ground-breaking solutions to the rainwater management problems presented by urban developments.

 With load ratings of up to 85 tonnes vertically and an industry-leading 18 tonnes laterally, Rainsmart systems are suitable for all types of applications including infiltration (soakaways), attenuation (controlled discharge), and retention (rainwater recycling).
 You can learn more about each of these different types of stormwater management in our Soakaways Guides & Tips Section.

 POLYPIPE SOAKAWAY SYSTEMS

 In addition to Rainsmart crates we also stock Polystorm systems, which are also available in pedestrian or vehicle loading options should you wish to position your soakaway under a driveway or road.